 (This is where the miracles come into play)

 She was alone in Thailand, sad and crying.
 She began to listen to a Christian podcast in order to make herself feel better.
-After several weeks of this – at a time when she began feeling that our family would never be reunited, she accepted Jesus.
+After several months of this – at a time when she began feeling that our family would never be reunited, she accepted Jesus.
 Within hours, the US Embassy called her to make an appointment.
 The following week, she got the visa.
 A few days later, she was on a plane to the US.
 She arrived a few days before Thanksgiving 2019.
 Two months later, travel in and out of Thailand was almost completely shut down due to the COVID hysteria.